splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-api-notice.rst

 Control cost
 ========================================================================================

-Please note that if an AWS account has lots of CloudWatch metrics, the improved performance could lead to an increase in the AWS API cost.
+Note that if an AWS account has lots of CloudWatch metrics, the improved performance could lead to an increase in the AWS API cost.

 For example, if the ``GetMetricStatistics`` API takes 5 minutes to retrieve all the data, the ``GetMetricData`` API might take only 1 minute.
 When an AWS integration's poll rate is set to 1 minute, the ``GetMetricData`` requests are sent up to 5 times more often, generating a larger AWS API bill, while improving data latency at the same time.
 Increase the poll rate to 5 minutes to keep the cost at the same level.

-You can keep track of the CloudWatch API cost incurred by Observability Cloud using the AWS CloudWatch integration pricing section in the :ref:`AWS' built-in dashboards <aws-dashboards>`.
+You can keep track of the CloudWatch API cost incurred by Observability Cloud using the :strong:`Organization Metrics / Cloud Integrations` built-in dashboard, or the AWS CloudWatch integration pricing section in :ref:`Infrastructre Monitoring AWS' built-in dashboards <aws-dashboards>`.